 Tips for Sustainable Travel

-Buy local.
 When in Peru try to buy Peruvian.
-When dining out try independent local establishments for real authentic Peruvian cuisine or buy from communities where items are handcrafted by local artisans.
-This way, the money goes back into the community and you're helping local families, but you also get a keepsake with a story to tell as to where and who you purchased it from.
-Also, make sure the company you are booking your tour or trek with treat their guides and porters fairly and find out how they respect the cultures and environments their tours are based in.
+Try to dine at independent local establishments for authentic Peruvian cuisine, and buy any souvenirs from communities where items are handcrafted by local artisans.
+This way, the money goes back into the community and you also get a keepsake with a story to tell.
+Also, make sure the company you are booking your tour or trek with treats their guides and porters fairly and find out how they respect the cultures and environments their tours are based in.
 Book with tour operators who are dedicated to sustainable travel and are committed to responsible and ethical practices.
-Rest peacefully and stay in eco-lodges and hotels when possible as they focus on providing sustainable accommodations that reduce the impact on the local environment and the locals living there.
+You can stay in eco-lodges and hotels where possible to help minimize tourism's potential negative impacts on the local environment and people.
+Finally, Machu Picchu is a massively popular destination.
+Be sure to stick to the paths and adhere to your allocated time to help prevent overcrowding.
+Inca Trail permits sell out well in advance so book early if this is your plan.

 Where to Go Next

-With Peru bordering various countries such as Ecuador, Colombia, Brazil, Bolivia, and Chile, it is easy for travellers to add stopover trips or add another destination to their holiday itinerary.
-Travellers can choose from numerous exciting destinations such as visiting La Paz and the Uyuni Salt Flats in Bolivia, Iguassu falls and Rio de Janeiro in Brazil, Quito and the Galapagos Islands in Ecuador, Bogota and Cartagena in Colombia, and the city of Santiago and Torres del Paine National Park in Chile.
+With Peru bordering Ecuador, Colombia, Brazil, Bolivia, and Chile, it's easy to add a stopover or another destination to a Peru itinerary.
+Visit charismatic La Paz and the Uyuni Salt Flats in Bolivia.
+Combine Machu Picchu with Iguassu Falls and Rio de Janeiro in Brazil.
+Quito and the Galapagos Islands in Ecuador pair well with Peru, as do the classic Colombian duo of Bogota and Cartagena.
+You can even fly to Santiago, then on to Patagonia and Chile's Torres del Paine National Park.

 Most Popular Itineraries for Peru

-On the 13-day Essential Peru, travellers will enjoy incredible scenery, bustling colonial cities, and the majestic ruins of ancient empires when they visit the highlights of Peru, which include Lake Titicaca, Arequipa, the Sacred Valley, and Machu Picchu.
+The 13-day Essential Peru, brings together the scenery, modern-day urban sophistication, and majestic history of Peru in one amazing package.
+It includes Lake Titicaca, Arequipa, the Sacred Valley, and Machu Picchu.
 The 11-day Peruvian Rivers, Jungles and Machu Picchu takes you along the Amazon and through the Sacred Valley of the Incas.
-Start in Iquitos, where you’ll cruise along the Amazon exploring the Maranon River and the Samiria River, visit the town of Nauta along with a manatee rescue center before heading to the Sacred Valley to see all its wonders and explore its Incan ruins.
-The 7-day Wonders of Peru includes time in the cosmopolitan city of Lima, enjoying the vibrant energy and fantastic cuisine.
-Enjoy a stop in culture-rich Cusco and then venture through the Sacred Valley of the Incas visiting Chincheros, the fortress ruins of Ollantaytambo, and the breathtaking mountain citadel of Machu Picchu.
-One of the world's greatest treks, the Traditional Inca Trail offers a 4-day challenging and fascinating hike through the beautiful Andes, concluding with perhaps the world's most awe-inspiring reward: the view over Machu Picchu from the Sun Gate at dawn.
+Start in Iquitos, where you’ll cruise along the Amazon exploring the Maranon River and the Samiria River, visit the town of Nauta along with a manatee rescue center before heading to the Sacred Valley to see all its wonders and explore Incan ruins.
+The 7-day Wonders of Peru is the ideal quick itinerary for first-timers, starting in cosmopolitan Lima before heading to culture-rich Cusco and the Sacred Valley of the Incas.
+You'll visit Chincheros, the fortress ruins of Ollantaytambo, and the breathtaking mountain citadel of Machu Picchu.
+One of the world's great treks, the Traditional Inca Trail rewards an epic 4-day hike through the beautiful Andes with the ultimate view over Machu Picchu from the Sun Gate at dawn.